-Footpaths Issues raised via consultation: 42 comments were recorded in relation to footpaths in Hikurangi, Onerahi, Kamo, Ruakaka Marsden, Waipu and Whangarei Heads/Parua Bay.
-They included the comments related to: new requests: footpaths in Kamo, Raumanga, Ruakaka Marsden area and the Whangarei Heads area pedestrian crossings in Hikurangi, Onerahi, Whangarei Heads area and the district in general maintenance: a. general maintenance requests were received for Hikurangi, Onerahi, Raumanga and the Ruakaka Marsden area b. safety concerns we recorded for Hikurangi, Onerahi and Waipu accessibility: Kamo, Raumanga and the district in general.
-Staff analysis: New footpaths A new footpath programme budget of \$4.5M was included in the LTP 2018-2028.
+Footpaths Issues raised via consultation: ments were recorded in relation to footpaths in Hikurangi, Onerahi, Kamo, Ruakaka n, Waipu and Whangarei Heads/Parua Bay.
+They included the comments related to: 1. new requests: a. footpaths in Kamo, Raumanga, Ruakaka Marsden area and the Whangarei Heads area b. pedestrian crossings in Hikurangi, Onerahi, Whangarei Heads area and the district in general maintenance: a. general maintenance requests were received for Hikurangi, Onerahi, Raumanga and the Ruakaka Marsden area b. safety concerns we recorded for Hikurangi, Onerahi and Waipu accessibility: Kamo, Raumanga and the district in general.
+Staff a Staff analysis: New footpaths A new footpath programme budget of \$4.5M was included in the LTP 2018-2028.
 Council has allocated for the construction of new footpaths in the 10 years.
 The requests for new footpaths (including safety and accessibility), will be considered by Council and prioritised using the footpath prioritisation model approved in 2017.
 Footpath maintenance, accessibility and safety The submissions relating to footpath maintenance (including safety and accessibility) will be assessed by staff and repaired as needed from existing operational budgets.
-Urgent safety repairs are completed immediately, renewals and upgrades are programmed and prioritised to fit within existing budgets.
-Initial staff response to community feedback: Council notes these submissions and suggest that no changes be made to the draft Annual Plan 2019 - 2020.
+Urgent safety repairs are completed immediately, renewals and upgrades are programmed and prioritised to fit within existing budgets. ecommendation: notes these submissions and no changes be made to the draft Annual Plan 2019 - No impact.